avipuri/instrument-visualizer/README.md

 The server will restart if you make edits.
 You will also see errors in the console.

+## How to run on Windows

+1. Drag and drop the project into the Visual Studio Code
+2. Open terminal on VSC
+3. cd client
+4. npm install react-scripts

+5. cd ..
+6. cd server
+7. npm i
+8. npm start

+9. open the new terminal on VSC
+10. cd client
+11. npm start
 use the following to install correct node version: